ArasAzimi/ai2r/README.md

 # AI for Airplane classification (ai2r)

 ### Training
 Assuming that you have got the requirements setup on your local system, in a virtual environment or in a docker image; start by `python ai2r.py -d dataset_name -m model_name --gpu 1`.
-Alternatively you can set your desired paramters in "Train.sh" and run this bash file.
+Alternatively you can set your desired parameters in "Train.sh" and run this bash file.
 * `dataset_name` is the name of the dataset which has to be put in raw directory.
 If `raw` data does not exists or you want to use current ai2r dataset the datset will be downloaded and extracted in a new directory "datasets".
 You will see the details of this process in the prompt messages.
 * `model_name` is the name of a model to be used.
 This should be defined in models directory.
 Currently this can be set to one of:
   > inceptionv3_pretrained